-This year has been very exciting; Severn Trent Green Power has recently purchased Agrivert's operating facilities and thus significantly increased our network of facilities.
+Severn Trent Green Power purchased Agrivert's operating facilities in 2018, and thus significantly increased our network of facilities.
 We are now the largest combined food waste recycler and composting businesses in the UK.

 We have recently opened our latest AD facility in Derby and we are thrilled to see our other 7 AD facilities recycling record levels of food waste and producing renewable energy in equal measure.

 Our growth and success has been exponential over our 22 year lifespan.
 This is largely thanks to our customer-focused and technically competent team, our forward thinking attitude and tailored approach to all endeavours.

 Our history is a combination of both Agrivert & Severn Trent's evolving lifespan.
 Below details some of the key points of development for both businesses.

 Severn Trent Green Power rebrand the Agrivert sites into STGP colours.

 Severn Trent Green Power commission their third food waste AD Facility: Derby, adding a further 50,000 tonnes per annum processing capacity to the portfolio